 Historic parks such as Burrows, Hoyt, Orton, Olin, Vilas and Tenney have older facilities that need ongoing maintenance.
 Additionally, because of their locations and unique character, they receive much heavier use than younger parks.
-Many need improvements to restore buildings, paths and roadways roadways, and have overgrown landscaping that requires management.
+Many need improvements to restore buildings, paths and roadways, and have historic vegetation that has become overgrown and requires management.
 Volunteer support groups have proven to be a valuable source of human resources in the efforts to restore Hoyt Park, the Yahara River Parkway, Bear Mound and Hudson Parks.
 Several of these organizations have incorporated as non-profit organizations, while others are working closely with the Parks Foundation and parks staff.
 A list of City of Madison landmark sites is available in Appendix H: City of Madison Landmark Sites and Historic Districts.
 Continued investment in the infrastructure of these parks is needed to protect these historic resources for future use.